On Windows, it is possible to export QuickTime Movie (.mov) files using the libraries provided with Apple QuickTime.

 Harmony allows you to customize the video

-- Proceed to the Movie Settings dialog—see Exporting a Movie File.
+- Proceed to the Movie Settings dialog for the type of movie you want to export—see Exporting a Movie File or Exporting OpenGL Frames.

 - In the Movie Settings dialog: